 Custom military challenge coins have many stories attributed to their origin.
 Some believe that the tradition of awarding these coins originates from coins awarded to a soldier in the Roman Empire to recognize his achievements.

 With regard to the US military, many believe that the practice began during World War I. Before America joined the war, volunteers from different parts of the country who enlisted in the army formed the Naval Air Service and the Army squadrons.

-The story continues: a wealthy lieutenant from one squadron ordered custom military challenge coins to be made in solid bronze.
-After that, he awarded the coins to his unit members.
+The story continues as a wealthy lieutenant from one squadron ordered custom military challenge coins to be made in solid bronze.
+After that, he awarded the cash to his unit members.

 Soon after receiving the medallion, a pilot from this particular unit was captured by Germans after his aircraft was damaged extensively.
 The Germans confiscated his means of identification, leaving him with only his medallion.

 The pilot managed to escape and reached the front lines.
 However, the lack of personal identification made it hard to differentiate between squadron members and saboteurs.
 The brave soldier would have been executed if it were not for the medallion.